Wax Begonia (Begonia semperflorens) Indoor Care, Propagation and Growing Problems

 Brown leaf tips in Wax Begonia are due to dry air which result in too low air humidity.

-To increase the air humidity, set the pot on a wet pebble tray and do not mist the leaves to avoid fungal diseases infestations.
-Check out these techniques on how to raise humidity for houseplants.
+To increase the air humidity, set the pot on a wet pebble tray or use a cool mist humidifier but do not mist the leaves to avoid fungal diseases infestations.

 Pale rotting leaves